 Blog

-Property Management Insurance Guide for PMs
+Property Management Insurance and Liability Coverage Guide

-Written by Andrew Smallwood | Jan 5, 2024 5:35:00 PM
+Written by Andrew Smallwood | Jun 25, 2024 8:33:00 PM

-A recent study by Orchid on property manager insurance found that while 80-90% of property managers require residents to carry insurance, only about 41% of residents actually have or retain that required coverage.
+A study by Orchid on property manager insurance found that while 80-90% of property managers require residents to carry insurance, only about 41% of residents actually have or retain that required coverage.

 Kind of crazy, right?
 Especially when you consider that that gap represents a huge exposure to risk for both the property manager and their investor.

-Insurance for property managers is a must – it protects not just you but your investor’s assets and your resident’s safety.
+Insurance for property management is a must – it protects not just you but your investor’s assets and your resident’s safety.
 At Second Nature, insurance is so important to us that we wrap an insurance product into our resident benefits package

-So, today, we’re looking at property manager insurance and why it’s so important to get into the nitty-gritty details.
+So, today, we’re looking at property manager insurance requirements and why it’s so important to get into the nitty-gritty details.

 Key Learning Objectives: